prydin/lab-supply/README.md

 ## Principle of operation

-NOTE: This describes an earlier version and will be updated soon!

 ### Analog secion

 32-36V AC enters the circuit at the `AC1` and `AC2` terminals and gets rectified and smoothed into approximately 36-40V DC.
-This voltage is then pre-regulated down to 32V through `Q3` which is gets its voltage reference the backwards bias of `D9`.
+This voltage is then pre-regulated down to 32V through `Q3` which is gets its voltage reference the backwards bias of `D3`.
+This voltage is used to power the opamps.
+The `CNT` input is the transformer center tap, which should be aroung 15V and is used to create the +12V and +5V voltages.

 The `U1D` opamp acts as a regulation amplifier and expects a voltage between 0-4.096V.
 The feedback loop is tuned to 7.32x amplification, resulting in an output voltage ranging from 0-30V.
-The Darlington pair at `Q1` acts as a current amplifier.
+The Darlington pair at `Q3` acts as a current amplifier.

-Current regulation is based on a low-side current sensing resistor, `R6`.
-The voltage difference with respect to the internal negative rail voltage is fed to the negative input of `U1C`.
-The control circuitry feeds a 0-4.096V signal to the `V_ISET` input, which is scaled down to 0-1V through a resistor network.
-This voltage is then fed to the positive input of `U1C`.
-When the voltage from the current sense resistor goes above that of the positive voltage, the opamp starts sinking current through `D2`, bringing the base of `Q1` low until the base-emitter current is lowered enough to bring the current sense voltage at or below the reference on the negative input on `U1C`.
+Current regulation is based on a high-side current sensing resistor, `R27`.
+The differential voltage across the current sense resistor is amplified to a 0-2.5V signal using an INA225 current sense amplifier.
+This voltage is then sent to the positivie input of `U1A`.
+The control circuitry feeds a 0-4.096V signal to the `V_ISET` input, which is scaled down to 0-2.5V through a resistor network.
+This voltage is then fed to the negative input of `U1A`.
+When the voltage from the current sense amplifier goes below that of the positive voltage, the opamp starts will source current to Q2, which brings the base on Q3 low until the current is limited to the set value. `Q3` is needed since we want to keep R24 relatively low to avoid voltage drop at high output currents, while making sure `U1A` isn't sourcing or sinking too much current. `Q1` acts as a simple switch for turning on the current limit indicator LED.

-The opamp `U1A` detects any current flowing through `D2` in the forward direction and uses that as an indication that current limiting is in effect.
-The output of the opamp is fed to the LED `D3` through a simple driver circuit based on `Q5`.

-An additional protection circuit is based on `Q2`.
-It senses the difference between the negative output and the internal negative rail.
-The voltage divider formed by `R9` and `R11` causes `Q2` to conduct once the current sense voltage rises above approximately 1V, which corresponds to 2A.
-This, in turn, will pull the positive input of the voltage regulating opamp `U1D` low and shut down the regulation loop.

 ### Digital section